 Here is a map of the other attractions in Ramon Crater:

-And also: part 37 of the Israel National Trail is going through the Ammonite Wall.
+Also: part 37 of the Israel National Trail passes by the Ammonite Wall.